 …the variations are as complex as the time/places of the various silk roads, Indian Ocean routes, and subway neighborhoods.
 Market-to-market translocal, and port-to-port trans-littorals the quest for umami taste profiles are passionate and compulsive, driving whole sectors of the global cultural economy of desire—at least as this trending moment.
 So what better time to explore?!?

-As we collectively traverse these many routes, we’ll learn about the secret ingredient to noodle making, the oldest noodle (Italian? or Chinese?), epic scale cultural exchanges, and what Genghis Khan did for modernity.
+Is this just an excuse to eat lots of noodles and dumplings (my favorite!)?
+Yes, it is!
+This basic research lab is immersive education in the most delicious, fully embodied sensate, and legal way possible.
+As we collectively traverse these many market to market transport and communication routes, we’ll learn about the secret ingredient to noodle making, the oldest noodle (Italian? or Chinese?), epic scale cultural exchanges, and what Genghis Khan did for modernity.
 We will examine the historical and ongoing impacts of the silk routes latitudinal and longitudinal movements throughout Central Asia on the vernacular cultures of global cities, such as the migrant friendly neighborhoods New York City.
+Mainly we’ll raise lots of questions and experiment with taste combinations to locate our respective “selves” and complicate our sense of “otherness.”

-And yes this course is also historical and sopp critical cultural theory, you can tell your parents, as a way to learn about cross-cultural communication challenges, intermingled spaces, and embodied knowledges and practices.
+And yes this course is also historical and sopped in critical cultural practice theory, you can tell your parents, as a way to learn about cross-cultural communication challenges, intermingled spaces, and embodied knowledges and practices.
 Part of what is unarticulated yet implied by global cities is the compression of longue durees of times/spaces in one distinctive time/space.
 Besides slurping for mouth feel, understanding family broth recipes, and storytelling practices, we’ll be documenting, making, analyzing, and appreciating the worlds of noodle-dumpling practices and conveying our collaborative findings using the latest in mapping apps.

-Prerequisites – still loving Tampopo (1985) after three viewings, having comfy but stylish walking shoes, and purchasing Metro Cards
+Prerequisites – A readiness to change working assumptions and ways of doing research, a willingness to explore beyond your comfort zone, still loving Tampopo (1985) after three+ viewings, having comfy but stylish walking shoes, getting the three required books (the fourth is an ebrary book downloadable from Bobcat), and purchasing Metro Cards for getting around.

 Basic flow

 Weekly flow: We’ll begin each Tuesday with quick noodle related announcements of events, stories, tidbits.
-Each T and Th there will be mini-lectures & key questions raised.
+Each T and Th “lecture” there will be mini-lectures & key questions raised.
 Recitations will pursue reading discussions, mappings, your postings, and collaboratories.

 Semester arc:

-Historic taste cultures, locating you umami profile & , weeks 1-4
+Historic taste cultures, locating you umami profile & mapping, weeks 1-4

-Eating understanding, weeks 5-9
+Eating, understanding & reviews, weeks 5-9

-Unpacking your artifactweeks 10-14
+Unpacking your artifact & our collaboratory online guide, weeks 10-14

 A dialogue-driven & chronotopic approach

-I believe a liberating, dialogic pedagogy needs to engage active learners in identifying from where we each come from in the world, imagine going, and how we consciously and unconsciously position ourselves in society and globally.
+I believe a liberating, dialogic pedagogy needs to engage active learners in identifying from where we each come from in the world, to imagine where we are going, and to explore how we consciously and unconsciously position ourselves in society and globally.
 These basic issues of identification are at once personal and political, social and cross-cultural, domestic and transnational.
 Communicating across our differences, honest analysis, rethinking, and the process of re-searching buried archives and fragments are some of the tools we’ll be using to deconstruct and reconstruct, decode and recode a more critical knowledge.
 This will require both an ethics of care and of critical generosity.
+We have to live with the maxim: do no harm!

+We also have to actively decolonized our approach towards knowledge making which first and foremost includes checking how we do research, how we work with people, how we gather insights, and who we’re benefiting in our work.